Bremen (state): History

 Following the heavily compromised national elections of March 1933, the Nazis still achieved only a third of the popular vote in Bremen (32.7%).
 Bremen, like all the German states, then underwent the process of Gleichschaltung (coordination) whereby the Nazi regime, through a campaign of violent demonstrations and intimidation, first forced the resignation of the executive Senate and later dissolved the Bürgerschaft.
 Bremen remained for the next twelve years under the direct authority of a Reichsstatthalter (Reich Governor) who simultaneously held the post of Nazi Party Gauleiter of Gau Weser-Ems.
 During these years, Bremen's small Jewish community (1,438 people registered at the beginning of 1933) was destroyed through coerced emigration and deportation to death camps in the occupied east.

-Allied bombing destroyed the majority of the historical Hanseatic city as well as 60% of the built-up area of Bremen during World War II.
-The British 3rd Infantry Division under General Lashmer Whistler captured Bremen in late April 1945.
-The British handed it over to the Americans; Bremen became an American-controlled port for the supply of the US zones of occupation in west Berlin and southern Germany.
+Allied bombing during World War II destroyed or severely damaged 60% of the city's built fabric, including much of its historic centre.
+Following a further bombardment, British troops entered Bremen in late April 1945.
+Transferred to the Americans, Bremen became the supply port for the US zones of occupation in west Berlin and southern Germany.

-Bremen was reestablished as a state in 1947 and, from 1949, was again known as the Free Hanseatic City of Bremen, becoming a Land or state of the new Federal Republic of Germany, informally referred to as "West Germany" until 1990.
+The city was reestablished as a state in 1947 and, from 1949, was again known as the Free Hanseatic City of Bremen, becoming a Land or state of the new Federal Republic of Germany, informally referred to as "West Germany" until 1990.

 Politics

 Political system

-The legislature of the state of Bremen is the 83-member Bürgerschaft (citizens' assembly), elected by the citizens in the two cities of Bremen and Bremerhaven.
+The legislature of the state of Bremen is the 87-member Bürgerschaft (citizens' assembly), elected by the citizens in the two cities of Bremen and Bremerhaven.

 The executive is constituted by the Senate of Bremen, elected by the Bürgerschaft.
 The Senate is chaired by the President of the senate (Senatspräsident), who is also one of the mayors of the city of Bremen (Bürgermeister) and is elected directly by the Bürgerschaft.
-The Senate selects of its members as a second mayor who serves as deputy of the president.
+The Senate selects one of its members as a second mayor who serves as deputy of the president.
 In contrast to the Federal Chancellor of Germany or other German states, the President of the Senate has no authority to override senators on policy, which is decided upon by the senate collectively.
 Since 1945, the Senate has continuously been dominated by the Social Democratic Party.

 On a municipal level, the two cities in the state are administered separately: